procitec/sphinx-rst-table/README.rst

 ..
 From here shared with index.rst of docs folder. #SHARED_CONTENT

-sphinxcontrib-rst-table
+sphinx-rst-table
 =======================

 Sphinx extension to create tables with normal Sphin/ReST directives

-`sphinxcontrib-rst-table <https://github.com/procitec/sphinxcontrib-rst-table>`_ is a Sphinx extension to generate table output with ReST directives.
+`sphinx-rst-table <https://github.com/procitec/sphinx-rst-table>`_ is a Sphinx extension to generate table output with ReST directives.

 These tables are seamlessly integrated in the output of your specific builder, with limitations due to the specific builder.